gunthercox/ChatterBot/docs/logic/index.rst

 .. autofunction:: chatterbot.logic.TimeLogicAdapter

-The :code:`TimeLogicAdapter` identifies statements in which a question about the current time is asked.
+The ``TimeLogicAdapter`` identifies statements in which a question about the current time is asked.
 If a matching question is detected, then a response containing the current time is returned.

 .. code-block:: text